batra98/me759-flashattention/FinalProject/README.md

 ## Plots

 Python 3 is required.
-Install the dependencies using `requirements.txt` (and ensure a writable `MPLCONFIGDIR` if your home cache is not writable):
+Install the dependencies using `requirements.txt`:

 ```bash
 cd /path/to/me759-flashattention/FinalProject